Jacob-Pang/Parsers/ReadMe.md

   [[arg, ...] -> type, [arg, ...]] -> type
   ```
   -   TYPEHINTS are broadcasted across nested events
-  -   supports MULTIPROCESSING of running subevents
+  -   supports MULTIPROCESSING of running subevents with exceptions of
+      functions decorated with @pardable_from_cmd (cannot be pickled).

 Maps / Dictionaries:
   ```